MahmouodMagdi/MahmouodMagdi/README.md

-## <h4> 💡 Area of Interests </h4>

-- Digital IC Front-End Design
-- Digital Verification
+- 🔭 I’m currently working on the Digital Design and Verification of ECSM
-- ASIC Digtial Implementation
+- 🤔 My interests are with Digital IC Front-End Design, Verification, and ASIC Implementation
-- Elliptic Curve Zero-Knoweldge Proofs Hardware Acceleration research areas
+- 💬 Ask me about anything, I am happy to help;
+- 📫 If you have a project, I'm available to help and also I'm looking for a new opportunities, you can always contact me.

 ## <h5> Skills </h5>